ebarylko/cmpt-476/assignment-3/assignment-3.md

 **Case 1: both qubits are 0**

-If both qubits are zero, then the ancilla bit will not be turned on and will return us 0 for the parity of the other two qubits.
+If both qubits are zero, then the ancilla bit will not be affected and will return us 0 for the parity of the other two qubits.
 This matches the actual parity.

 **Case 2: Only one of the qubits are 1**

-The ancilla bit will be turned on by the bit that is in the one state, and will have nothing done to it by the other bit.
+The ancilla bit will be turned on by the qubit that is in the one state, and will have nothing done to it by the other bit.

 Measuring the ancilla bit, we will obtain 1, which is the parity of the first two qubits.

 **Case 3: both of the qubits are 1**

-The ancilla bit will be turned on by one bit and will be turned off by the other bit.
+The ancilla bit will be turned on by one qubit and will be turned off by the other qubit.

 Measuring the ancilla bit, we will obtain 0, which is the parity of the first two qubits.